duganchen/dosbox/ENHANCEMENTS.md

 ### Configuration

 There are new configuration options, and some existing options have new defaults.
-If you have a configuration file from a different version of DosBox, I recommend removing it and letting this version generate a replacement.
+If you have a configuration file from a different version of DosBox, then I recommend removing it and letting this version generate a replacement.

 ## Features